 Primary bone marrow disease or failure from any cause can lead to nonregenerative anemia and pancytopenia.
-With diffuse marrow involvement, granulocytes are affected first, followed by platelets and finally RBC.
+With diffuse marrow involvement, granulocytes are affected first, followed by platelets and finally RBCs.

 Aplastic anemia has been reported in dogs, cats, ruminants, horses, and pigs with pancytopenia and a hypoplastic marrow, replaced by fat.
-Most cases are idiopathic, but known causes include infections (feline leukemia virus, Ehrlichia), drug therapy, toxin ingestion, and total body irradiation (see Table 1: Toxic Causes of Anemia and see Table 2: Infectious Causes of Anemia).
-Treatment consists of eliminating the underlying cause and providing supportive measures such as broad-spectrum antibiotics, (amoxicillin/clavulanic acid, 20 mg/kg, bid) and transfusions.
-Recombinant human erythropoietin and granulocyte colony-stimulating factor (5 μg/kg, PO, sid) can be used until the marrow recovers.
-If the disease is idiopathic or if marrow recovery is unlikely (eg, phenylbutazone toxicity in dogs), bone marrow transplantation is beneficial if a suitable donor is available.
+Most cases are idiopathic, but reported causes include infection (feline leukemia virus, Ehrlichia, parvovirus), drug therapy (methimazole, chemotherapeutic agents, antibiotics [trimethoprim-sulfa, chloramphemicol], fenbendazole), toxin ingestion (estrogen), and total body irradiation (see Table 1: Toxic Causes of Anemia and see Table 2: Infectious Causes of Anemia).
+There may also be an immune-mediated component to this disease.
+Diagnosis is confirmed by bone marrow aspiration and core biopsy.
+Treatment consists of eliminating the underlying cause and providing supportive measures such as broad-spectrum antibiotics and transfusions.
+Immunosuppressive agents such as prednisone, cyclosporine, mycophenolate, or azathioprine may be considered.
+Recombinant human erythropoietin and granulocyte colony-stimulating factor (5 mcg/kg/day, PO) can be used until the marrow recovers.
+If the disease is idiopathic or if marrow recovery is unlikely (eg, phenylbutazone toxicity in dogs), bone marrow transplantation is beneficial if a suitable donor is available (investigational and limited availability).

 In pure red cell aplasia (PRCA), only the erythroid line is affected.
 It is characterized by a nonregenerative anemia with severe depletion of red cell precursors in the bone marrow.
 It has been reported in dogs and cats and may be primary or secondary.
-Primary cases are most commonly immune mediated and often respond to immunosuppressive therapy.
+Primary cases are most commonly immune mediated and may respond to immunosuppressive therapy.
+Supportive care, including transfusion, may be indicated when anemia is severe.
 Feline leukemia–positive cats can have PRCA.
 Recombinant human erythropoietin has been reported to cause PRCA in dogs and horses.
 Discontinuation of therapy may eventually lead to RBC recovery in some animals.

 Myelodysplasia (myelodysplastic syndrome, MDS) is considered a preleukemic syndrome characterized by ineffective hematopoiesis, resulting in a nonregenerative anemia or other cytopenias.
 MDS has been described in dogs, cats, and people.
 The disease can be primary or secondary and is commonly seen in cats with feline leukemia.
 Primary syndromes probably arise from mutations in stem cells.
 Secondary syndromes are caused by other neoplasia or drug therapy.
 Some cats and dogs respond to treatment with recombinant human erythropoietin and prednisone.
 Supportive care with transfusions may be helpful.
 Survival is variable because MDS can progress to leukemia; many animals are euthanized or die of sepsis, bleeding, or anemia.